Quixoty/quixoty-test4.github.io/_posts/2020-08-17-mixed native hedges (part 5).md

 </div>

 [SPECIES IMAGES FOR THE ABOVE]
-///
-Alternatively refer to the [NHBC Building Near Trees Guidence][nhbc-ref] which provides guidance on tree species selection and their ability to cause soil shrinkage.
-///

 There are several species lists for hedges available online for information on the indicidual species.
 [The English Hedgerow Trust][hedgerow-trust] has a good list explaining how each species is beneficial to wildlife.
 <br>